Why Milesnick Law

 The Plaintiff's Lawyer

 Employees who come forward face a specific kind of fear: they risk their income, their professional relationships, their standing with colleagues, and in some cases their careers — against an institutional opponent with more resources, more credibility in court, and no financial reason to settle quickly.
-Rob represented approximately 1,200 clients in employment, discrimination, and civil rights matters before this practice focused on its current scope.
-He has sat across from people who are terrified of what coming forward will cost them.
+Rob has represented more than 1,200 individuals in employment, discrimination, and civil rights matters.
+He has sat across from people who are terrified of what coming forward could cost them, and understands the stress, worry, and frustration they may be feeling.

-Understanding what employees go through — the isolation, the gaslighting, the fear of not being believed — doesn't make a lawyer more aggressive.
-It makes them a better counselor about when fighting is the right answer and when it isn't.
+Understanding what employees go through — the isolation, the gaslighting, the fear of not being believed — doesn't make a good lawyer more aggressive.
+It makes them a better counselor about when fighting is the right answer and when letting go is.

 02